otrv4/otrv4/otrv4.md

 1. Determine her secret input `x`, which is to be compared to Bob's secret `y`, as specified in the [Secret Information section](#secret-information).
-1. Pick random values `a2` and `a3` in `q`.
+1. Pick random values of 57-bytes long for `a2` and `a3` in `q`.
 These will be Alice's exponents for the ECDH exchange to pick generators.
-1. Pick random values `r2` and `r3` in `q`.
+1. Pick random values of 57-bytes long for `r2` and `r3` in `q`.
 These will be used to generate zero-knowledge proofs that this message was created according to the SMP protocol.
 1. Compute `G2a = G * a2` and `G3a = G * a3`.
 1. Generate a zero-knowledge proof that the value `a2` is known by setting `c2 = HashToScalar(0x01 || G * r2)` and `d2 = r2 - a2 * c2 mod q`.